 Infrastructure assets valued at fair value are subject to an annual review of replacement rates.
 This review uses several inputs which are mainly sourced from the February 2020 update of the Rawlinsons Australian Construction Handbook.
 At balance date, no adjustment has been made to the fair value valuation due to the market that the assets are transacted in is being impacted by the uncertainty that the COVID-19 outbreak has caused.
 These assets are specialised assets classified at level three under AASB 13.
 This means that the fair value valuations are based on techniques for which the lowest level input that is significant to the fair value measurement is unobservable.
-The COVID-19 impacts on these asset valuations are particularly difficult to assets.
+The COVID-19 impacts on these asset valuations are particularly difficult to assess as there is generally no observable market for these assets.
 As at the date of valuation we consider that there is a market uncertainty resulting in significant valuation uncertainty.